ionide/ionide.github.io/content/Editors/Code/options.md

 #### `FSharp.workspacePath`

-Path to the directory or solution file that should be loaded as a workspace
+Path to the directory or solution file that should be loaded as a workspace.
+If set, no workspace probing or discovery is done by Ionide at all.

 **Type:** `string`